GramGra07/WHS-FTC-Code_Training_Module/README.md

 Go through this section if you have no expirence coding, if you are expirenced, [skip](#gs).
 ### What is a... <a name="whatis"><a/>
 - Variable

   A variable is a holder of a value, these values can be anything, as explained in [Using Variables](#Using Variables).
 You can use these to store values such as an on off switch, or a progress update, you can also use this as a place to store the power for motors.
 You will also declare your motors and servos as variables.
+A local variable can only be used where it was defined or set.
+A global variable can be used wherever.
+FTC doccumentation also lets us use some of their universal variables such as DcMotors and Servos, these are all imported by import statements at the begining of your code.
 - Function

   Functions are statements to make the code run one part when you "call" the function.
 It is like calling a whole new section of the code.
 This is useful to have the code execute specific instructions.
 This is useful to tell the code to update something or to set a value to a variable.
 You can also set parameters that are localized variables.
 A local variable can only be used in that function.
+Parameters are very useful to help us define and change local variables inside of of the function.
 - If statement
-- Syntax

 - Print/telemetry statement

 - Loops

+- Imports

 ### Getting started <a name="gs"><a/>
 - General Knowledge